-When Members of the Workforce perform work activities on non-Sandia-controlled premises (e.g., foreign countries or U.S. Department of Defense sites) where no DOE-approved ISMS exist, then such work activities are planned and performed in accordance with Sandia's ISMS program requirements and the host site-specific worker safety and health requirements.
-However, procedures or agreements that integrate Sandia's WSHP with the host site-specific worker safety and health requirements may be appropriate where the parties determine the modification is more protective for the safety and health of Members of the Workforce, the public, and/or the environment.
+When Members of the Workforce perform work activities on non-Sandia-controlled premises (e.g., foreign countries, U.S. Department of Defense sites, or university facilities) where no DOE-approved ISMS exists, then such work activities are planned and performed in accordance with Sandia's ISMS program requirements and the host site-specific worker safety and health requirements.
+However, procedures or agreements that integrate Sandia's Worker Safety and Health Program requirements with the host site-specific worker safety and health requirements may be appropriate if the parties determine the modification is more protective for the safety and health of Members of the Workforce, the public, and/or the environment.
+In that case, an ES&H agreement and work procedures will be negotiated and developed with the host organization for non-Sandia-controlled premises to address the approach to be used.